anubhavsrivastava/ProjectEulerJS/README.md

 Project Euler problem are standard set of problem in organised sense.
 Will solve them in order since they themselves are ordered by level of difficulty.
-Complete problem list can be seen [`here`](./Problems.md)
+Complete problem list can be seen [`here`](./Problems.md) This problems can also be solved online on [HackerRank](https://www.hackerrank.com/contests/projecteuler/challenges)